Frequently Asked Questions

 Some venues may need you to remove and store work elsewhere at the close of Saturday.
 They should make this known to you before the weekend.

-If you have any queries about this insurance and what it covers, please contact Jim Corah directly, via the following email kirkstallarttrail@outlook.com.
+If you have any queries about this insurance and what it covers, please contact Jim Corah directly, via email at kirkstallarttrail@outlook.com.

 If you discover risks not covered by this assessment, please contact us immediately.
 We want to ensure that we are all covered.